 “Going to the mountains is going home.” –John Muir

 There’s something renewing about time spent in nature.
-Even if you’re not a hardcore hiking and outdoors enthusiast, you’ll find that carving out a little time to revel in the beauty of all that surrounds us can be a fun, invigorating, even healing experience.
+Even if you’re not a hardcore hiking and outdoors enthusiast, you’ll find that carving out a little time to revel in the beauty of all that surrounds us can be a fun, invigorating, and even healing experience.
 So we’ve rounded up a few easy hikes in the White Mountains for those visiting Thayers Inn to consider during their stay.
 Hiking can be for everyone, and –trust us– you won’t want to miss the incredible scenery our little corner of New Hampshire has to offer.

 Artist Bluff/Bald Mountain